What Is An Emotional Bank Account? How To Use It And Make Deposits

-Have you ever felt like you fight about meaningless things with your partner?
+Have you ever felt like you fought about meaningless things with your partner?
 Are you worried about whether they filled the dishwasher or took the dog on a walk?
 The things that normally aren't a big deal could now result in big fights.
 What's going on here?

 The Gottman Institute says: "After studying thousands of couples in our Love Lab… we discovered that most couples aren't fighting about specific topics."
 Instead, they may be expressing a lack of intimacy.
 In some cases, they might not even know they're doing it.
 And being aware of the other person's emotional bank account can help.